 2. The University shall retain as permanent endowment those of the assets in the Fund which are contributed on the express understanding that they are to be treated as permanent endowment (“the Permanent Endowment”).

 3. The University shall (a) apply the income of the Permanent Endowment; and (b) apply the income and, in its discretion, the capital of the remainder of the Fund, towards the salary and expenses of the holder of the Abdulaziz Saud AlBabtain Laudian Professorship in Arabic and associated overheads.
 The remainder of such costs shall be met from an earmarked expendable endowment held for that purpose within the Humanities Divisional Fund of the University of Oxford Development Trust Fund.
-The Professor shall lecture and give instruction in Arabic language and literature.
+The Professor shall undertake teaching and research in the field of Arabic language and literature.

 4. The administration of the Fund, and the application of its income, shall be the responsibility of the Humanities Divisional Board.

 5. The professor shall be elected by an electoral board consisting of:

 (1) the Vice-Chancellor, or, if the President of St John’s College is Vice-Chancellor, a person appointed by Council;

 (2) the President of St John’s College, or, if the President is unable or unwilling to act, a person appointed by the Governing Body of St John’s College;

 (3) a person appointed by the Governing Body of St John’s College;